Laura Harper (basketball): International career

 Harper was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Mayaguez, Puerto Rico.
 The event was held in August 2004, when the USA team defeated Puerto Rico to win the championship.
 Harper started all five games and helped the team win the gold medal, scoring 12.8 points per game.

 Coaching career

 In May 2013, Harper became an assistant coach at American University.
 She left American to become an assistant at Loyola University Maryland in September 2013.

 Harper moved to North Carolina to become an assistant coach at High Point University in June 2014.

 Following High Point, Harper served as an assistant coach for a season at George Washington University before coaching for two seasons at University of Florida.
 She left Florida after the 2018–19 season to become the head coach at Montverde Academy on June 29, 2019.

 Coppin State

 On July 20, 2020, Harper was announced as the new head women's basketball coach at Coppin State University.

 Towson University

 On April 20, 2022, Towson University announced Harper as the new head coach of their women's basketball team.
+Harper was placed on administrative leave on May 19, 2023 for undisclosed reasons.
+She returned from her suspension on November 29, missing the first four games of the season.